PopDorianDumitru/ISS_Buying_Selling/README.md

 Auctions:
 - a user can create an auction by either making a request to the moderators or having a rating over 75%
-- the user who creates the auction(A) can set a minimum bidding price
+- the user who creates the auction can set a minimum bidding price
 - the auctioneer can set the starting price
 - the auctioneer can decide when to end the auction, either by ending it manually or choosing a price at which the auction will end
 - the auctioneer can also end the auction by agreeing with a buyer for a certain price